segmentationf4u1t/trae_telemetry_research/README.md

 - **Undocumented Behavior**: No clear disclosure of data collection practices
 - **Community Suppression**: Technical criticism met with censorship rather than engagement

-## 7. Recommendations

-### For Users
-1. **Immediate Action**: Consider alternative IDEs if privacy is a concern
-2. **Network Monitoring**: Use firewall rules to block ByteDance domains if continuing use
-3. **Regular Review**: Monitor process usage and network activity
-4. **Data Awareness**: Understand that usage data may be collected regardless of settings

-### For ByteDance/Trae Team
-1. **Honor User Preferences**: Implement genuine telemetry opt-out functionality
-2. **Transparency**: Provide clear documentation of data collection practices
-3. **Performance Optimization**: Address excessive resource consumption
-4. **Community Engagement**: Replace censorship with constructive dialogue

-## 8. Conclusion

-This analysis reveals significant concerns with Trae IDE's approach to user privacy and system resources.
-The combination of excessive resource usage, persistent telemetry despite user settings, and defensive community management creates a troubling pattern that users should carefully consider.

-While Trae offers some interesting features as a VSCode fork, the current implementation raises questions about ByteDance's commitment to user privacy and transparent development practices.
-Users requiring strict data privacy or optimal system performance may want to consider established alternatives like standard VSCode or other privacy-focused development environments.

 **Key Takeaways:**
 - Resource usage is 6x higher than VSCode baseline